rl1987/trickster.dev/tricksterblog/content/post/retrospective-scraping-of-historical-data-from-internet-archive-snapshots.md

 purposes.
 To look into Iowa inmate population trends, we will be scraping historical snapshots of Iowa Department of Corrections [inmate statistics page](https://doc-search.iowa.gov/dailystatistics).
 Data of interest is in "Current Count" and "Institution" columns of the table.
-We will do data scraping, wrangling and visualisation in Python with open source libraries and tooling.
+We will do data scraping and wrangling in Python with Pandas dataframe library.

 To quickly view the available snapshots for this page we search it through [Archive.org front page](https://archive.org).
 But there seems to be a little